LoganRiddle/Inferno-Stress-Test/README.md

 ## Installation
 #### Fedora Installtion:
-To install you must first enable the repository using `dnf copr enable loganriddlewc/inferno-stress-test`
+1. To install you must first enable the repository using `dnf copr enable loganriddlewc/inferno-stress-test`.

+2. Using the dnf package manager, just install the application with `dnf install inferno-stress-test`.